0xrhsmt/ourcolor/README.md

 # Ourcolor

-This project is a tool that allows you to create fully on-chain Open Edition NFTs of colors.
+This project is a tool that allows you to create fully on-chain Zora Open Edition NFTs of colors.
 Anyone can easily create NFTs of their favorite colors.

 However, there are some steps involved and a gaming element to obtaining your preferred color.